CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy ext-community-list \<list-id\>

-Configures an extended community list you want to use to match BGP communities.
+Configures an Extended Community list you want to use to match BGP communities.

 **Usage**